AdvancedRx Project Plan · Updated 2026-06-11

 P0–P2 (screen flow path): the 7,904-line New_Patient_New_Order_New_Rx_New_Case_Launch_from_data_case walks DE through screens — patient demographics, prescriber, up to 5 prescriptions, address, notes — then creates everything in roughly the order shown above. ~150 nodes.

-Either way, the sequence is: insert Account → Health Cloud managed package auto-creates the paired Contact → service / flow updates the Contact → insert EhrPatient + ContactPointAddress → insert Order → insert up to 5 Master Rx records (each with SF_Manually_Entered__c=true) → downstream New_Prescriptions_Manually_Entered flow creates Fill + OrderItem + PricebookEntry → service applies prices (sets Validation_Bypass_Date_Time__c to skirt Prevent_Manual_Edits) → up to 3 Pharmacy_Notes → new-order Case.
+Either way, the spine is: insert Account → Health Cloud managed package auto-creates the paired Contact → service / flow updates the Contact → insert EhrPatient + ContactPointAddress → insert Order → insert up to 5 Master Rx records → Fill + OrderItem + PricebookEntry → up to 3 Pharmacy_Notes → new-order Case.
+Who creates Fill/OrderItem differs (rev 2026-06-11): the screen-flow path sets SF_Manually_Entered__c=true and the downstream New_Prescriptions_Manually_Entered flow creates them, with prices applied as a later update (VR bypass via Validation_Bypass_Date_Time__c).
+The P3 service does NOT set the flag — it computes prices first and creates Fill + OrderItem + PricebookEntry directly with final prices (no update pass, no bypass on insert, no transient $0 window); the downstream flow goes dormant.

 Three patient FKs on Rx must agree.
 HealthCloudGA__Patient__c, HealthCloudGA__Account__c, Contact__c all point at the same human — no managed integrity helps here.
 Drift = silent inconsistency.